ying-teaching/python-book/Ch01-introduction-programming/introduction.md

 ## Compiler and Interpreter

 A compiler translates high-level language programs into machine language programs.
 Machine language programs are executable applications that can be executed by computers.
-Diffeernt comuputers (cell phone, PC, mainframe cmputer) may use different CPUs that execute different machine languages.
+Different computers (cell phone, PC, mainframe computer) may use different CPUs that execute different machine languages.
 It is the job of the compiler to compile the high level program into different machine code programs for different computers.

-There is another way to run programs written in high-level langauges: using interpreter.
+There is another way to run programs written in high-level languages: using interpreter.
 An interpreter is a "machine" that translates and executes instructions in high-level language program such as Python.
-It interprets and executes one instrunction at a time.
+It interprets and executes one instruction at a time.

 ![interpreter](./images/interpreter.png)

-Of course, the interpreter is a machine code program excuted in a CPU.
-You can think an interpreter as a **machine emulator** or **software machine** that can understand and execute high-level langugase instructions.
+Of course, the interpreter is a machine code program executed in a CPU.
+You can think an interpreter as a **machine emulator** or **software machine** that can understand and execute high-level languages instructions.

-Python is an interpreter and Python programs are interprted (executed) by Python.
-A program language that requires an interpreter is often called a scripting langauge.
+Python is an interpreter and Python programs are interpreted (executed) by Python.
+A program language that requires an interpreter is often called a scripting language.
 A program written in scripting language is called a script.

 The key differences between a compiler and an interpreter are: